Politics & Government

 Related

-Councilmembers haven’t talked about the contracts in public yet, but they are expected to next month — and they have forced HOST and the mayor’s office to backtrack with housing contracts before.
-In November 2023, the council delayed a vote to bring the Colorado Village Collaborative on to manage the largest micro-community, La Paz, after councilmembers felt too rushed by other city offices.
+Councilmembers haven’t discussed the contracts publicly yet, but they are expected to next month — and they have forced HOST and the mayor’s office to backtrack on housing contracts before.
+In November 2023, the council delayed a vote to bring on the Colorado Village Collaborative to manage the largest micro-community, La Paz, after councilmembers felt too rushed by other city offices.

 As the deadline approaches, here’s a closer look at the nominated hotel shelter operators and their proposed contracts.